Scott sisters: Responses to the Scott sisters' case

 In the 21st century, the National Association for the Advancement of Colored People (NAACP) called for the sisters' release.
 Benjamin Jealous, president of the NAACP, made a forceful statement: "It makes you sick to think that this sort of thing can happen.
 That these women should be kept in prison until they die – well, that's just so utterly inhumane."
 While not asserting their innocence, Jealous asked Governor Barbour to pardon the women.

 Ken Turner, a prosecutor who originally tried their case, stated in September 2010 that although he believes the sisters were guilty of the crime and involved in the robbery, it would be "appropriate" for their sentences to be commuted.

 New York Times opinion columnist Bob Herbert wrote that the sisters should be released.
 He opined that evidence used to convict the sisters was "inconclusive" and that their sentences were unusually severe.

 Pulitzer Prize-winning journalist Leonard Pitts wrote: "Mississippi stands guilty of a grievous offense against simple decency..."
 He went on to say "...Whatever the proximate cause of this ridiculous sentence, the larger cause is neon clear: the Scott sisters are black women in the poorest state in the union."
 The article did not assert their innocence nor guilt of the crime.

 Life after release

 Because Jamie was morbidly obese when released from prison, she was found to be not fit to receive a transplant.
 She tried to lose the necessary weight and thanks to surgery, was able to shed 61 pounds by 2018.
 The two sisters had moved to Pensacola, Florida after their releases, to care for their mother, who died in 2013.
 While driving in April 2017, Jamie's car was hit by a drunk driver.
 After seven unsuccessful surgeries, she lost her right foot the next month, and parole restrictions have reportedly hampered her from receiving necessary medical treatment.

+Jamie Scott died of complications of COVID-19 on November 9, 2021.